 I wrote this poem in February, 2022, on the way back to the airport after a week in Israel.
 The day before, we had started the day at the Garden of Gethsemane, and ended the day at the Garden Tomb.
 Our pastor for the trip shared that John’s gospel is the only one that mentions that the tomb was in a garden.
 He helped me see that God’s great story begins and ends in a garden.
 We fell in Eden.
 We will be with God forever in the new heaven and the new earth (Revelation 22:1-2).
 And what guarantees our entry into the new Garden after being driven from the old one are the two gardens we had visited the day before. .

 Four Gardens Once, in the cool of the day, God walked into a Garden; Where a serpent hissed, and man hid, and half eaten fruit lay fallen on the ground.
 Adam, where are You? said the Father.
 And the man was driven out of the Garden, head down, condemned.
 Once, in the dead of night, Jesus walked into a Garden; Where Judas lurked, and disciples slept, and sweat like blood fell to the ground.
 Father, where are you? cried the Son.
 And Jesus was led out of the Garden, head down, resolved.
 Once, at the dawn of the morning, Mary walked into a Garden; Where angels sat, and rocks were split, a nd soldiers fell stunned on the ground.
 Jesus, where are You?
 Said Mary.
 And the angel said, He is not here.
 He is risen.
 And Mary ran from the Garden, Head spinning, believing.
 Soon, at the last trumpet, I’ll stand at the gate of a Garden; Where water of Life bubbles, the Tree of Life blooms, and paving stones like gold lie shimmering on the ground.
-“There you are!” cries the Son “Here You are,” weeps His child And I am led into the Garden, Head high, redeemed.
+My son, here you are!" says the Father.
+And I am led into the Garden, Head high, redeemed.